-Hasura – my first impressions on instant realtime GraphQL API
+Hasura – my first impressions on the instant GraphQL APIs engine

 Have you heard about Hasura yet?
 Hasura is a new, instant realtime GraphQL APIs engine that can be connected to your database and result in a unified data access layer.
 When I first stumbled upon it, I thought was a pretty cool idea.
 But can’t be sure without trying it out myself.
 Welcome to my Hausra review!

 In case you haven’t got familiar with Hasura yet, let’s start with a quick Hasura recap.